-Poster proposals may be submitted in one of three categories.
-Learn more about each poster category, review submission criteria, and see examples of prior submissions.
+Learn more about the three poster categories, review submission criteria, and see examples of prior submissions:

 Proposals will undergo a blind review process by up to three reviewers.
 During the review, the committee may request additional information from the presenters and/or may reassign the poster to another category.

 The poster review committee will communicate their decision to the primary presenter in approximately four weeks of the date that the application was submitted.
 It is the responsibility of the primary presenter to communicate this decision to his/her co-presenters.

 Complimentary conference registration will be provided for the first two presenters listed in each accepted proposal.